California State Polytechnic University

 - 15.6 Tow away of Impounded Vehicles

-- Any immobilized vehicle may be removed/towed away from the campus at the vehicle owner's expense at any time following the original impound if, for any reason, the removal is requested by a representative of the University Police.
-To legally reclaim an impounded or immobilized vehicle, the vehicle owner or his/her designee must deposit the total parking fines due with the University Police Department.
-An Administrative fee will be charged for all immobilized or towed vehicles.
+- Any immobilized vehicle may be removed/towed away from the campus at the vehicle owner's expense at any time following the original impound if, for any reason, the removal is requested by any representative of the University Police.
+To legally reclaim an impounded or immobilized vehicle, the vehicle owner or his/her designee must deposit the total parking fines due with Transportation and Parking Services.
+An administrative fee will be charged for all immobilized or towed vehicles.

 - 15.7 Towing/Cancellation

-- When any vehicle is in the process of being towed from the University using an applicable towing authority section of the California Vehicle Code other than 22651(i) and the driver of the vehicle arrives on scene, a Notice of Parking Violation (citation) will be issued and tow away canceled unless the towing service has arrived and initiated tow away procedures by making physical contact with the vehicle.
+- When any vehicle is in the process of being towed from the university using an applicable towing authority section of the CVC other than 22651(i) and the driver of the vehicle arrives on scene, a Notice of Parking Violation (citation) will be issued and tow away canceled unless the towing service has arrived and initiated tow away procedures by making physical contact with the vehicle.
 If the towing company has made physical contact with the vehicle, arrangement for towing fees is subject to agreement between the driver of the vehicle in question and the towing service.
-If the vehicle is being towed for a violation of section 22651(i), tow away will not be canceled unless the driver has immediate means by which they can pay all applicable outstanding parking citations on file with the University Police.
+If the vehicle is being towed for a violation of Section 22651(i), tow away will not be canceled unless the driver has immediate means by which they can pay all applicable outstanding parking citations on file with Transportation and Parking Services.

 - 15.8 Fine Schedule for Cal Poly Parking Citations

-- A schedule of fines is reviewed annually and made available at the University Police Department (Building #36).
+- A schedule of fines is available online and made available at Transportation and Parking Services (Building #36).

 - 15.9 Failure to Display Parking Permit